 - Nestlé and Coca Cola are examples of companies that lack morals and undermine human values.
 Nicholas does not patronise immoral organisations.
 Motto: Never Knowingly Nestlé.

-- The Swedish political party SD is racist and fascist.
+- The Swedish political party SD is the only hope for Sweden.
 The only thing necessary for the triumph of evil is for good men to do nothing.

 - Nicholas supports AFC Bournemouth After more than 100 years of rattling around at the bottom, The Cherries finally made it to England’s top league.
 But wherever they play, Nicholas will try to be there.